 Be a Creeper with this great Costume

 Real growing Grass Blocks for your window sill

 ~This post contains affiliate links (including links to Amazon) which may reward me in the event of a sale.~

-I found the perfect square plastic ornaments over at Michaels–but how to decorate them?
+A couple years ago, I found the perfect cube shaped plastic ornaments over at Michaels…but they’ve been harder to find of late.